fru/btld-template/literate/0-state.md

 Other frameworks have their own approaches.
 For example, React uses a virtual DOM and compares two versions to detect changes.
-Angular 2 re-evaluates expressions used in components and improves performence with VM inline caching.
+Angular 2 re-evaluates expressions used in components and improves performance with VM inline caching.
 Vue 2 uses a reactive system that watches the properties accessed during rendering using getters and setters provided by Object.defineProperty().